MrMelon1232/MrMelon1232/README.md

 # 💫 About Me:
 I am a software engineer new grad in co-op from Concordia University, passionate about new upcoming technologies and building applications!  <br>
 I search for promising ideas to develop and bring it to the public.
-Feel free to leave me a message about
+Feel free to leave me a message about any interesting topics!

 ## Current Projects:
 🔭 I’m currently working on a Sports Management App<br>